30 Best Hikes in Norway – The Spectacular Norway Hiking Trails + Map

 Difficulty: Demanding

 For a fun trip without the crowds, I highly recommend Knutshøe, called Bessegen’s youngest sibling.
-From the ridge, you get stunning views of delta Øvre Leirungen and the green Gjende river.
+From the ridge, you get stunning views of the delta Øvre Leirungen and the green Gjende River.

 Total distance: 12 km (loop)